IBM-Cloud/docs/services/IoT/reference/security/set_up_certificates.md

 # Configuring certificates
 {: #set_up_certificates.md}
-Last updated: 29 December 2016
+Last updated: 2 February 2017
 {: .last-updated}

 Certificates are used for device authentication or to replace the default {{site.data.keyword.iot_full}} server certificate for MQTT messaging.
 Any devices that do not have valid signed certificates are denied access and cannot communicate with the server.